SimonHanischSAG/WxResilience/README.md

 	<appender-ref ref="WxResilience_Test"/>
   </logger>

+<h3>Enable WxLog/WxLog2</h3>

-3. Enable/comment related key under "C:\SoftwareAG105\IntegrationServer\instances\default\packages\WxResilience\config\wxconfig.cnf"
+Enable/comment related key(s) under "C:\SoftwareAG105\IntegrationServer\instances\default\packages\WxResilience\config\wxconfig.cnf"

+<h4>Initialize in case of WxConfigLight</h4>
-3.b.
-If you are using WxConfigLight you have to run http://localhost:5555/invoke/wx.config.admin:replaceVariablesWithGlobalFile?wxConfigPkgName=WxResilience in order to load the keys of WxResilience.
-The official WxConfig will do that automatically
+If you are using WxConfigLight you have to run http://localhost:5555/invoke/wx.config.admin:replaceVariablesWithGlobalFile?wxConfigPkgName=WxResilience in order to load the keys of WxResilience into the necessary Global Variables.
+WxConfig will do that automatically.

-4. Reload WxResilience
+Reload WxResilience

+<h3>Validate</h3>

-3. Check "C:\SoftwareAG\IntegrationServer\instances\default\logs\WxResilience.log"
+Check "C:\SoftwareAG\IntegrationServer\instances\default\logs\WxResilience.log"